Material Accounting policies

 The recoverable amount is higher of the asset's net selling price or value in use, which means the present value of future cash flows expected to arise from the continuing use of the asset and its eventual disposal.
 An impairment loss for an asset is reversed if, and only if, the reversal can be related objectively to an event occurring after the impairment loss was recognized.
 The carrying amount of an asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated amortization or depreciation) had no impairment loss been recognized for the asset in prior years.

-(g) Borrowing cost
+G. Borrowing cost

-(h) Leases
+H. Leases

-(i) Income Tax
+J. Income Tax

 Provision for current tax is made and retained in the accounts on the basis of estimated tax liability as per the applicable provisions of the Income Tax Act, 1961.
 Deferred tax is recognised for timing differences between the carrying amount of assets and liabilities based on tax rates that have been enacted or substantively enacted by the Balance Sheet date.
 Deferred tax assets, subject to the consideration of prudence, are recognised only if there is reasonable certainty that sufficient future taxable income will be available, against which they can be realised.
 At Balance Sheet date, the carrying amount of deferred tax assets is reviewed to reassure its realisation.

-(j) Inventories
+K. Inventories

 Inventories are valued at lower of the cost and net realizable value.
 Cost of inventories is computed on first in first out (FIFO) basis.
 Cost comprises of all costs of purchases, costs of conversion and other costs incurred in bringing the inventories to their present location and condition.

-(k) Financial instruments
+L. Financial instruments

-A financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
+Financial instrument is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
 Financial instruments also include derivative contracts such as foreign currency forward contracts, interest rate swaps and currency options; and embedded derivatives in the host contract.

 i.
 Financial assets